 The Bank manages counterparty risk in a careful, balanced manner, establishing an adequate limit system in terms of portfolio consistency and composition.
-With reference to the repurchase agreement positions, the Group counterparty is Cassa Compensazione Garanzia.
+With reference to the repurchase agreement positions, the Bank counterparty is Cassa Compensazione Garanzia (which does not generate requirements against counterparty risk) or institutional counterparties.

-Type of instruments Positive gross fair value Reduction due to offsetting (gross offset) Positive net fair value (net of the offsetting agreements) Collateral securities Net fair value (net of offsetting and guarantees) EAD Distribution of fair value by underlying asset type Repurchase agreements Held-for-trading financial assets - - - - - - - Loans to banks - - - - - - - Loans to customers (performing) 99,700 - 99,700 91,418 - 8,282 8,282 Reverse repurchase agreements Due to banks - - - - - - - Due to customers 249,012 - 249,012 248,997 15 15
+Type of instruments Positive gross fair value Reduction due to offsetting (gross offset) Positive net fair value (net of the offsetting agreements) Collateral securities Net fair value (net of offsetting and guarantees) EAD Distribution of fair value by underlying asset type

+Repurchase agreements

+Held-for-trading financial assets - - - - - - -

+Loans to banks - - - - - - -

+Loans to customers (performing) 132,228 - 132,228 127,948 - 4,280 4,280

+Reverse repurchase agreements -

+Due to banks - - - - - - -

+Due to customers [] L -